TechSpaceAsia/bittrade-kraken-websocket/README.md

 # Prepare connection - note, this is a ConnectableObservable, so it will only trigger connection when we call its ``connect`` method
 socket_connection = public_websocket_connection()
-# Prepare a feed with only "real" messages, dropping status update, heartbeat etc
+# Prepare a feed with only "real" messages, dropping things like status update, heartbeat, etc…
 messages = socket_connection.pipe(
     keep_messages_only(),
 )